Loading...

 Defining and Managing Project Requirements

-The first two days of the course focus on the requirements management process.
+The second two days of the course focus on the requirements management process.
 Using an exercise taken from a real-life project, participants will learn how to define the problem, assess its business impact, and identify and manage stakeholders' expectations.
 Participants will use elicitation tools and techniques to discover the underlying requirements that contribute to solutions that produce desired outcomes.
 Through the use of techniques for clarifying expected deliverables and discovering overlooked requirements, participants will be better prepared to work on projects characterized by uncertainty and high levels of change.
 The course will cover requirements verification, traceability, and change management techniques for both predictive and agile project environments.
 Participants will discover different ways to present requirements to stakeholders to maximize comprehension and encourage feedback.

 TRC Calls to Action